BitcoinDesign/Guide/guide/payments/privacy.md

 @TODO: address reuse / write glossary term about Gap limit
 -->

-It’s a common misconception that Bitcoin payments are anonymous.
+It’s a common misconception that bitcoin payments are anonymous.
 Rather, bitcoin payments are [pseudonymous](https://en.wikipedia.org/wiki/Pseudonym), meaning no identifiable information is tied to transactions.
 Unless ownership is revealed, whether by the parties involved or some third-party, payments remain anonymous.

-It is important to differentiate between Bitcoin and Lightning network privacy.
+It is important to differentiate between bitcoin and Lightning network privacy.
 Their differences in technical architecture result in different privacy considerations.

-Transactions, their signatures, and addresses added to the Bitcoin blockchain remain public forever.
+Transactions, their signatures, and addresses added to the bitcoin blockchain remain public forever.
 This means that looking up any address or transaction is trivial, as demonstrated by going back to the very first block mined on [January 3, 2009](https://blockstream.info/tx/4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b).
 The key to keeping your transactions private is to prevent others from determining which addresses you own[^1].
 Since [Satoshi](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) let others know that they had mined the first block, which contained a single transaction, one can deduce that both the address that received the block reward and the sender address in the transaction belongs to Satoshi.
 This illustrates the permanence of associations between addresses and identity.
 While it’s possible to break assumptions of ownership going forward, the challenge is to recover privacy once an association is made public.
 That being said, in this case the pseudonym “Satoshi Nakamoto” has yet to be associated with any personal identity.

-> Each Bitcoin transaction contains at least one input and at least one output.
+> Each bitcoin transaction contains at least one input and at least one output.
 This means that once a single address is known, there is a trail to follow the bitcoin.
 >
-> <cite>As documented by <a href="https://docs.wasabiwallet.io/FAQ/FAQ-GeneralBitcoinPrivacy.html#how-is-bitcoin-bad-in-terms-of-privacy">Wasabi Wallet</a></cite>
+> <cite>As documented by <a href="https://docs.wasabiwallet.io/FAQ/FAQ-GeneralbitcoinPrivacy.html#how-is-bitcoin-bad-in-terms-of-privacy">Wasabi Wallet</a></cite>

 On the Lightning network, a payment is only stored by the respective sender and receiver, and only as long as the channel in which the payment was made is open.
-However, opening and closing channels requires entries on the Bitcoin blockchain, and those are also publicly stored forever.
+However, opening and closing channels requires entries on the bitcoin blockchain, and those are also publicly stored forever.
 Additionally, Lightning nodes are always online and usually directly tied to a single wallet, providing another data point.
 For a detailed analysis of privacy on Lighting, see the [Security and privacy chapter](https://github.com/lnbook/lnbook/blob/develop/16_security_privacy_ln.asciidoc) in the Mastering the Lightning Network book.

 These are just some of the interactions through which we leave traces of data that diligent observers can connect and build user profiles around.
 For the rest of this page, we focus on what product builders and users can do to improve their payment privacy.